satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 To be able to efficiently manage and debug Workflow one has to have
 access to a graphical representation.
-Using graphviz
+Using graphviz (Ellson et al.
-(Ref)\ :sup:``[c] <#cmnt3>`_`\ , NiPyPe generates static graphs
-representing Nodes and connections between them.
-In the current version
+2002), NiPyPe generates static graphs representing Nodes and connections
-four types of graphs are supported: orig – does not expand inner
+between them.
+In the current version four types of graphs are supported:
-Workflows, flat – expands inner workflows, exec – expands workflows and
+orig – does not expand inner Workflows, flat – expands inner workflows,
-iterables, and hierarchical – expands workflows but maintains their
+exec – expands workflows and iterables, and hierarchical – expands
-hierarchy.
-Graphs can be saved in a variety of file formats including
+workflows but maintains their hierarchy.
+Graphs can be saved in a
-Scalable Vector Graphics (SVG) and Portable Network Graphics (PNG) (see
+variety of file formats including Scalable Vector Graphics (SVG) and
-Figures workflow\_from\_scratch and smoothing\_comparison\_workflow for
+Portable Network Graphics (PNG) (see Figures 3 and 6 for an examples)
-an examples)

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~